View Sharon Wood's Obituary on OurMidland.com and share memories

 Hospital in Alma, April 2, 1939 to the late Harley and Merle (Pratt) Vinton.

 In 1957 she married the love of her life, Ivan Wood, on Dec.
 24, while Ivan was in the Marine Corps.
 They had their first son, Ivan while stationed at Camp Pendleton, Calif.
-After returning to Midland in 1960, they purchased a home in Homer Township and had two more sons, Michael and Matthew all of Midland.
+After returning to Midland in 1960, they purchased a home in Homer Township and had two more sons, Michael and Matthew, both of Midland.

-Sharon is survived by her husband, Ivan; children, Ivan (Lori), Mike (Kim), Matt (Susan Wood); grandchildren, Amanda, Michael, Alyssa Fredell, Samantha (Joe Behling), Alexandra, Jesseca; great grandchildren, Rylee, Alexis, Cayden, Adriana, Sawyer, Mason, Kayleen, John, Kayleigh, Cain; and one brother, Pastor Larry Vinton and his wife Betty of Acworth, Ga.
+Sharon is survived by her husband, Ivan; children, Ivan (Lori), Mike (Kim), Matt (Susan Wood); grandchildren, Amanda, Michael, Alyssa Fredell, Samantha (Joe Behling), Alexandra, Jesseca; great-grandchildren, Rylee, Alexis, Cayden, Adriana, Sawyer, Mason, Kayleen, John, Kayleiana, Cain; and one brother, Pastor Larry Vinton; and his wife, Betty of Acworth, Ga.
 Sharon was preceded in death by one granddaughter, Ashley.